-The over riding aim of our courses is to help maintain the woodcraft skills, knowledge and culture of rural Norway by offering expertly taught courses with fantastic home-cooked food and comfortable tent accommodation.
+The over riding aim of our courses is to help maintain the woodcraft skills, knowledge and culture of rural Norway by offering expertly taught courses with fantastic home-cooked food and comfortable tent or cabin accommodation.

 In 2013 and 2014 we concentrated on the completion of one large project, the construction of a traditional Norwegian timber mountain lodge with a turf roof.
 This timber frame style of building construction, often called stavlaft, was once common throughout Norway.
 Many Viking buildings were constructed in this way.